hanzhenfang/auto-ellipsis-text/README.md

 import {AutoEllipsis} from "auto-ellipsis-text"`
 ```

 Once imported, you can then wrap any words with `<AutoEllipsis>`.
-This will compute the width of the surrounding parent node's width, and auto calculate the max number of words can fit in the `<AutoEllipsis>`.
+This will compute the width of the surrounding parent node, and auto calculate the max number of words can fit in the `<AutoEllipsis>`.

 ```vue